ibarchenkov/ecto_stream_factory/README.md

 end
 ```

 Create a factory module in `test/support/factory.ex`.
-Generator functions needs to have "_generator" suffix:
+Generator functions should have "_generator" suffix:

 ```elixir
 defmodule MyApp.Factory do